itfanr/ros2-wiki/Windows-Development-Setup.md

 You may need to close the cmd prompt and open a new one, but at this point you should be able to run `git`, `python`, and `cmake`.

+### Installing Boost

+FastRTPS requires boost as a dependency.
+To install it grab the appropriate installer from SourceForge [here](http://sourceforge.net/projects/boost/files/boost-binaries/1.59.0/) We test with [this binary](http://downloads.sourceforge.net/project/boost/boost-binaries/1.59.0/boost_1_59_0-msvc-14.0-64.exe)

+The installer will by default install itself into `C:\local`

 ### Installing Developer Tools

 Now we are ready to install some our tools that we use to help in developing ROS 2, but first we need to put Python's `Scripts` folder on the path.